 Schools; they are indeed a large focus of what Blessing the Children is involved in.
 As you read through the information about the schools there are a few different terms we use that may become confusing.
 BCI Academy is the umbrella term that we use.
 This term incorporates both the DZ Campus and the Bethlehem School.
 Whereas the names DZ Campus and Bethlehem School refer to an individual school location.

-Seeing the need for quality education we started construction of the school in January 2009.
+Seeing the need for quality education, we decided to do something about it!
+We started construction of the DZ Campus in January 2009.
 Our short term missionaries assisted in building the school until it was completed in the fall of 2013.
 The school was constructed in three phases as money permitted.
-The one story u shaped building is constructed of cement and brick.
+The one story ‘u’ shaped building is constructed of cement and brick.
 The electricity was brought in early 2014.
-To date there needs to be some minor finishing in the bathrooms, cafeteria and science room.
-We have figured out that a school in never finished!
+We have figured out that a school is never finished!

-BCI Academy houses 382 students from Grade 1-8; who consist of some sponsorship program children and community children.
+DZ Campus houses about 400 students from Grade 1-8; who consist of some sponsorship program children and community children.
 The community children pay school fees to come to the school while the sponsored children fees are paid through their sponsors.
 Thank you to all the sponsors!
 Our class size is approximately half the size of the government school.
 Our intention is to try and keep it minimal.

 All of our school staff are Ethiopian University graduates that hold either diplomas or degrees in Education.
 We have approximately 25 staff members.
 We would love to have a staff room for our teachers as we think they deserve to have a comfortable place to relax!